SamuelGarrattIqa/katacoda/intro_to_ruby/own_class.md

 end
 `{{execute}}

-> The above shows use of the [Elvis operator](https://en.wikipedia.org/wiki/Elvis_operator) for shortcut if else
+> The above shows use of the [Elvis operator](https://en.wikipedia.org/wiki/Elvis_operator) for a
+> shortcut if else statement

 Then create a class that includes it
 `